style-x/ans-doc/README.md

 # ans-doc
-Documentation Tool for Artikels in Enterprise.
+Documentation Tool for Articel in Enterprise.